Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 Making a claim for the current year

-1. Sign into myAccount
+1. Sign in to myAccount or ROS.

 Making a claim for a previous year

-1. Sign into myAccount
+1. Sign into myAccount.

-2. Click on the ‘Review your tax 2020-2023’ link in PAYE Services
+2. Click on the ‘Review your tax for the previous 4 years’ link in 'PAYE Services'.

-3. Request Statement of Liability
+3. Request a Statement of Liability.

-4. Click on ‘Complete Income Tax Return’
+4. Click on ‘Complete Income Tax Return’.

-5. In the ‘Tax Credits & Reliefs’ page, select ‘Your job-Fisher tax credit’ and add it as a credit
+5. In the ‘Tax Credits & Reliefs’ page, select ‘Your job-Fisher tax credit’ and add it as a credit.

 6. Complete and submit the form.

-How to apply if you pay tax under the self-assessed system.
+How to claim if you are self-assessed

 Next: Sea-going Naval Personnel Tax Credit